OUR POLICY PRIORITIES

 Docket No. 24-09-07 Equity, Accessibility, and Stakeholder Engagement (EASE)

 In January 2025, the Public Utilities Regulatory Authority (PURA) initiated a proceeding to encourage CT residents and diverse ratepayers to join their proceedings.
-PURA is especially interested in improving opportunities for limited-income residential customers, those who experience high energy burden, and those impacted by PURA’s decisions to share their experiences with policymakers.
-The investigation asks:
+The goal is to improve opportunities for limited-income residential customers, those who experience high energy burden, and those impacted by PURA’s decisions to share their experiences with policymakers.
+The investigation asked:

 Docket No. 24-05-01 Annual Review of Affordability Programs and Offerings (Energy Affordability Annual Review)